cleocon/Tableau---Airbnb/README.md

 2 - Top 2 sales, the average price is the lowest 5 & 6 regions, as 87.2 & 91.9 which is lower than the mean 113
 it could imply that the airbnb consumer for Paris prefer an economy stay.

-4/ Top 10 Busy Hosts <br>
+#### 4/ Top 10 Busy Hosts <br>
 We have found out the Top 10 Busy Hosts
 So that Airbnb and can contact them for collaborations: e.g. feature their stay in the webpage, there must be some reasons/charateristics for them to be so popular, by featuring them could attract more customers, even if this is full, will arouse customers' interest (giving hope) to search for second options.

-5/ Future Maximum Sales <br>
+#### 5/ Future Maximum Sales <br>
 since the maximum sales Airbnb could make highly depends on the availability of the stay.
 The available of stay in a year X the price ([Availability 365] x [Price]) will be the potential maximum sales Airbnb could make.
 So that decision makers would know what actions could take based on these availbility.

 ## Conclusions
 Tableau Dashboard is meant to be 1 page for management to have a glimpse of the data, therefore we only work on 1 page.
-That means we have to prioritize what we want to show from our findings
+That means we have to prioritize what we want to show from our findings.
+We chose to show basic information and some analysis.
+The ultimate goal of airbnb

 ## Challenges
 1. Tableau Public has less functions than Tableau Desktop, having limitations to create beautiful maps